-BC Balance and Dizziness is proud to announce the twelfth article in our series planned for 2019/2020.
+BC Balance and Dizziness is proud to announce our latest article about vestibular disorders.
 This one is on labyrinthine infarction.

 The inner ear is also called the labyrinth.
 When not enough oxygenated blood is getting to part of the body, it is called ischemia (iss-KEE-mee-a).
 If organs and cells go for too long without oxygen, this causes damage, which is called an infarction.
 So a labyrinthine infarction is damage to the inner ear that is caused by a loss of oxygenated blood supply.
 Read the full article here...